 Interpreting Media Constructions of Samsui Women in Singapore

-Lee Kong Chian Research Fellow Kelvin EY Low considers the different means through which samsui women are remembered vis-a-vis media constructions found in examples such as newspaper reports and popular history books.1
+Lee Kong Chian Research Fellow Kelvin E.Y.
+Low considers the different ways in which samsui women are remembered in media constructions.1

 Introduction